-To read file line by line in the Windows PowerShell, use Get-Content to read the content of the item, switch statements with regex expression, or use the .NET library class [System.IO.File].
+To read file line by line in the Windows PowerShell, use Get-Content to read the content of the text file and then process each line within a ‘For each’ loop.
+You can also use the .NET library class [System.IO.File] method ReadLine() to read a text file.

-While working on the files, you need to read the file line by line and store the line in the variable to do further processing.
+While working on the files, you need to read the file line by line and store the line in the variable for further processing.
 This can be easily achieved using the Windows PowerShell commands.

-In this article, we will discuss how to read file line by line in Windows PowerShell using the Get-Content or .net library classes.
+In this article, we will discuss how to read file line by line in Windows PowerShell using the Get-Content and foreach line in a text file to process it.

 Read the File line by line using [System.IO.File]

-.Net library has [System.IO.File] class that has the method ReadLines()
+.Net library includes the [System.IO.File] class which has the ReadLines()

-that takes the file path as input and reads the file line by line.
+method.
+This method takes a text file path as input and reads the file line by line.

 foreach($line in [System.IO.File]::ReadLines("D:\LogTest\FTP-02\Environement-Variable.txt")) { Write-Output $line }

-In the above PowerShell script, the ReadLine() function reads the file and uses the foreach loop to read the file line by line and pass it to the further for processing.
+In the above PowerShell script, the ReadLine() function reads a text file and uses the foreach loop to read the file line by line and pass it to the further for processing.

 The output of the above PowerShell script reads the entire file content line by line and prints it on the terminal as below: